 The madness doesn’t end there as the ability of Wilson to milk a good living from talking pretentious guff seems endless.
 The Tate Gallery, again partially paid for by the poor old taxpayer, has purchased the working sketches and photographs from the committing of this crime and a scale model constructed by the conman is currently on sale online by a “fine art gallery” (price on application if you are interested).

-A good friend of mine, who trained as an artist, once took me to the Tate Modern where one of the “pieces of art” I was subjected to was a looped video of man masturbating into a boxing glove.
+A good friend of mine, who trained as an artist, once took me to the Tate Modern where one of the “pieces of art” I was subjected to was a looped video of a man masturbating into a boxing glove.
 Another looped video in the same installation showed the perpetrator repeatedly hitting himself in the head with presumably the same boxing glove.
-To this day I don’t “get it” although I was probably helping to pay for it.
+To this day I don’t “get it” although I was undoubtedly helping to pay for it.
 My friend tried to justify it along the lines that “everything is art” and so on.
 She spoke very eloquently about it but she had obviously been completely seduced by the “Emperor’s clothes” fantasy as well but on her principle I have come up with a piece of art of my own, partially based on the niche video porn in the Tate.

 I would tie Richard Wilson up, spreadeagled and kick him very hard between the legs, videoing the entire action and his reaction.
 Then I would have the whole thing projected on a continuous loop onto the side of the butchered ship here.
 I have even thought up my line of drivel for the glitterati, see what you think.
 “My work is intended to show that the artist, like the prophet, is without honour in his own country and must suffer for the sake of his art.
 The barbarians are baying at the gates of civilisation and it is the moral duty of every artist to stand up for the nobility of what is right and what is real.
 That the suffering of the artist is now incorporated in his own work is intended as an indication of the extent of self invested in art by those who practice it”.

 What do you think?
 Is it enough to get me interviewed by the Guardian (left-leaning UK newspaper much favoured by “luvvies”)?
-Will Channel 4 (UK TV channel) be beating a path to my door to make a documentary?
+Will Channel 4 (UK TV channel, similarly left) be beating a path to my door to make a documentary?
 Somehow I doubt it as I really am not into self-promotion and I just could not bring myself to spout that drivel with a straight face but it does prompt a serious question.
 If what my friend says is true about art then isn’t my concept just as artistically valid as a rusting piece of ship that should have been recycled into saucepans long since.
 At least that would be ethical, recycling and all that.

 It would be bad enough if the taxpayer had only had to stump up for a slice of ship but the warped ambition of the Millennium crowd knew no bounds, funded by apparently limitless public money, and it is only one of a number of pieces of nonsense on or close to the prime meridian which are collectively known as “The Line”.
 The reason for the name is that they supposedly write those words on a map along with a number of public transport stations.
 To say that the accuracy of the concept was contrived would be to be generous to it.

 Rather than try to explain the whole nonsense I have included an image here which attempts to explain the next piece of nonsense I came to, “Liberty Grip” by Gary Hume.
-At least it is not as aesthetically offensive as Wilson’s effort but I still wonder how much he was paid for sticking three giant shop mannekins arms together and “mischevously” (their word, not mine) painting the ends pink.
+At least it is not as aesthetically offensive as Wilson’s effort but I still wonder how much he was paid for sticking three giant shop mannequins arms together and “mischeviously” (their word, not mine) painting the ends pink.